Originally published August 2020, updated August 2021

 Ensure you have the right mix of behavioural profiles: Generals, Captains, Mavericks and Collaborators, for example, all need to be balanced to ensure boards perform well.
 You need diversity of profile to run a good ship.

-Accept that you might have to include people you don’t like, or are not the natural culture fit particularly when it comes to specialist knowledge.
-David Lloyd George famously thought Lord Curzon was a pompous…
+Accept that you might have to include people you don’t like, or are not the natural culture fit, particularly when it comes to specialist knowledge.
+David Lloyd George famously thought Lord Curzon was a pompous so-and-so…

 Be prepared to share information with those from outside or even from the opposition.
 At the outbreak of war, Andrew Bonar Law offered the Liberal government the support of the Conservatives in the coalition.
 Bonar Law was subsequently given senior positions in Lloyd George’s new war cabinet.

 Communicate who your first and second deputies are, particularly where there is a risk of the primary falling.
-Churchill may have survived due to ‘pickling’ but as we saw when Boris was hospitalised, a plan B is required at all times.
+Churchill may have survived due to ‘pickling’ but as we saw when Boris was hospitalised in 2020, a plan B is required at all times.

 Even in extremis, it is better to force change for the greater good than to ‘stay and pray’ as exemplified by the resignations of Asquith and Arthur Henderson in WW1.